supercollider/supercollider/CONTRIBUTING.md

 			upstream	https://github.com/supercollider/supercollider (fetch)
 			upstream	https://github.com/supercollider/supercollider (push)
 	- Now you can proceed to updating your fork (see below).
-- If you have already created the *upstream* remote, update your fork:
+- If you have already created the `upstream` `remote`, update your fork:
-	- **Be sure to have all local changes committed before doing this!**
+	- Be sure to have all local changes committed before doing this!
-	- Update from the *upstream* repository: `git fetch upstream`
+	- Update from the `upstream` repository: `git fetch upstream`
 	- Checkout the `develop` branch: `git checkout develop`
 	- Pull changes into the `develop` branch: `git pull --rebase`
 	- If you have already created your topic branch:
 		- Update it with the changes in the `develop`: `git rebase develop topic/branch-description`
-	- If you have **not** yet created your topic branch, proceed to creating it as described in the [Pull Requests section](#before-making-changes)
+	- If you have not yet created your topic branch, proceed to creating it as described in the [Pull Requests section](#before-making-changes)

 ### Additional resources
 More information can be found on the [git workflow wiki page](https://github.com/supercollider/supercollider/wiki/git-workflow-and-guidelines).